 by Catherine Pratt

-Here are some tips to help stop that negative inner voice in its tracks:
+Here are 5 tips to help stop that negative inner voice in its tracks:

-1. Think of something else — think of something that makes you happy or that you really appreciate.
+Think of something that makes you happy or that you really appreciate.
 Life is too short not to appreciate the good things in life.

 3. Why? - think about why you are really replaying the conversation over and over.

 Is it really because you want some justification for your anger?

 - Do you really want an apology from the other person?